 Did I mention the weather gods blessed our fest as well?
 Although dark clouds loomed in the distance, and Doppler radar predicting HAIL, we had splendid cocktails on our outdoor patio on the cove.
 This was my vision for the evening, sipping Team Captains – a delicious tropical craft cocktail served by the energetic and engaging David, by our outdoor fireplace.
-See more photos from Faces Maine here, courtesy of Maine magazine.

 I am extremely grateful for the opportunity to host such a special evening.
 The fact that a portion of those pricey tickets benefit a Maine charity whose mission is to end childhood hunger, though a bit ironic as we over indulged, was the icing on our proverbial cake – or black sesame tuille cookies in our case.

 Cheers to the Kennebunkport Fest, to the team that made our Art of Dining event such a success, and to our guests – thanks for coming.

 Would I do it again?
 Yes, I did – twice, the following year with Chef Josh Berry of Union at the Press Hotel, and Chef Adam Flood from Grace.
 For the 2019 Kennebunkport Festival we are hosting our 4th Art of Dining Dinner at 82 Ocean with our guest Chef Peggy Liversidge of Kitchen Chicks, artwork by Ingunn Joergensen, to benefit Stop Trafficking US.
 I love hosting a dinner party without having to make dinner.
 The “Art of Dining” resonates with me even more now.
 Until next time, see you on the dance floor at the #KportFest.

 Photos and Content Copyright KennebunkportMaineLodging.com 2019